vuhung16au/awesome-compose/wordpress-mariadb-redis/Prompt.md

-# Step 13 (new project): Plan for migration to Kubernetes for auto-scaling and zero-downtime deployments.
+# Step XX (new project): Plan for migration to Kubernetes for auto-scaling and zero-downtime deployments.

+# Step 13

+Implement MariaDB and Redis clustering for high availability and performance.

+MariaDB Master/Replica Architecture
+Approach 1: MariaDB Galera Cluster

+This is a synchronous multi-master cluster that provides:

+No single point of failure
+No slave lag
+Read/write to any node
+Automatic node provisioning

+Redis Master/Replica Architecture
+Redis Sentinel
+Monitors master and replica instances
+Automatic failover if master goes down
+Promotes a replica to master
+Notifies clients about the new master
+Redis Cluster
+Automatic partitioning across multiple nodes
+Continues operations when subset of nodes are experiencing failures Linear scalability up to 1000 nodes

 # Step 12